Wounded-Knee/USA/README.md

-# USA Full-Stack Application
+# Whitepine - Civic Platform

-This is a full-stack web application built with Next.js 15, Express.js, and MongoDB Atlas, featuring a California democracy theme with Federal Standard color palette.
+A civic platform rooted in the Great Tree of Peace, carrying forward the tradition of consensus, unity, and strength into the digital age.
+Built with Next.js 15, Express.js, and MongoDB Atlas, featuring a modern civic interface with Federal Standard color palette.

 ## Project Structure